nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 * 2000: Full sequence of *drosophila melanogaster* (120 Mbp, 15k genes)
 * 2003: Full sequence of human genome (3 Gbp, 20k genes)

-Computing has taken off exponentially, and so has genetic sequencing.
+Genetic sequencing has taken off exponentially.
 In 50 years, we went from the discovery of the structure of DNA to having reference sequence of the entire human genome which you can download for free.
+Thankfully, computing has kept up.
+It's hard to imagine how scientists of the 70s would deal with gigabytes of data, whereas these days that's just a movie.

-The personal computing era got started when enthusiasts mailed each other printouts, punch tapes, cassettes, floppy discs, whatever it took to share their advances.
+The personal computing era got started when enthusiasts mailed each other printouts, punch tapes, cassettes, floppy discs, whatever it took to share their discoveries and advances.

-Early genetics enthusiasts discovered that *drosophila melanogaster*, a kind of fruit fly, could be caught easily just about anywhere in the world, selectively bred and exchanged with other experimenters to increase the understanding of inheritance.
+Early genetics enthusiasts discovered that *drosophila melanogaster*, a kind of fruit fly, could be caught easily just about anywhere in the world, selectively bred and exchanged with other experimenters.
+A lot of early advances in genetics came from the exchange of fruit flies!

-## 4 Billion Years of Biology in 8 Minutes
+## 4 Billion Years of Biology in 10 Minutes

 **picture of a cell**